kowaalczyk/spark-clustering/README.md

 parquet files are of similar size to the sparse ones, which means parquet does a lot of processing and compression to store files efficiently.

+Also, since `MinMaxScaler` always returns dense vectors, I decided not to include it in the preprocessing pipeline, since min-max scaling is only necessary for the `GaussianMixture` model running on output from non-binary `CountVectorizer`.
+Without that change, the preprocessing pipeline would run 30-90 minutes longer.

 Filtered Python logs from the final run of preprocessing are located in [`logs/preprocess-sparse-python.log`](logs/preprocess-sparse-python.log).